-Overall, our results indicate that there is overlap between predicted habitat usages of bottlenose dolphins and the placement of proposed WEAs in the mid-Atlantic, although the relationship between dolphin distributions and these areas of potential offshore wind energy development may be somewhat difficult to interpret from this particular data set.
-Our models suggest minimal presence of bottlenose dolphins within WEAs during cooler months.
+Overall, our results indicate that there is overlap between predicted habitat usages of bottlenose dolphins and the placement of WEAs in the Mid-Atlantic, although the relationship between dolphin distributions and potential offshore wind energy development may be somewhat difficult to interpret from this particular data set.
+During spring, summer, and fall, bottlenose dolphin encounters within the Maryland study area were highest near shore (Figure 12-10 to Figure 12-12).
+During the summer, higher densities of bottlenose dolphins encounters were predicted within the western portion of the Maryland WEA (Figure 12-13).
+Our models suggest minimal presence of bottlenose dolphins within all WEAs during cooler months.
 However, it is important to note that other species of delphinids, such as common dolphins, are more cold-tolerant than bottlenose dolphins.
 Common dolphin observations increased in both the boat-based and aerial surveys during winter and early spring.
 Thus, it is possible that delphinids will be present in some numbers in WEAs during all seasons.
-Efforts to mitigate the effects of construction activities, in particular, will be important as offshore wind energy development proceeds in the mid-Atlantic.
+Efforts to mitigate the effects of construction activities, in particular, will be important as offshore wind energy development proceeds in the Mid-Atlantic.

-Caveats, considerations and next steps
+Caveats, considerations, and next steps

-Conservationists and policy makers must remember that models are simply an approximation of a species' potential distribution and density.
+Conservationists and policy-makers must remember that models are simply an approximation of a species' potential distribution and density.
 Modeling the density and distributions of marine mammals and sea turtles in the present study was challenging due to the methods employed during surveys, the limited number of sightings generated during surveys, and the difficulties of merging aerial and boatbased survey data.
 "Passing mode" surveys, where the research vessel does not deviate from the transect line, present significant challenges in determining species identifications and group size.
 Many marine mammals will form multi-species groups that often become apparent only after close approach, and the movements and dive behavior of these animals make judging group size from a distance difficult.
 As a result, we chose to model encounter rates (with one or more delphinid) rather than predict numbers of individual animals.
 Clearly, in applying any analytical technique to ecological data, tradeoffs are often involved to meet certain assumptions.
-Traditional distance sampling, in particular, assumes all objects on or near the transect line are detected with 100% certainty; that the animals are detected at their initial location; and that recorded distances and angles made by the observer are exact, without measurement error or bias (Thomas et al. 2002).
+Traditional distance sampling, in particular, assumes all objects on or near the transect line are detected with 100% certainty, that the animals are detected at their initial location, and that recorded distances and angles made by the observer are exact, and without measurement error or bias (Thomas et al. 2002).
 The marine environment and the general physiology (diving behavior) of these animals make it very difficult to meet these assumptions.
 As previously mentioned, marine mammals were not modelled using any of the aerial data due to the small sample size of individuals identified at the species level.
 Furthermore, a general "all delphinids" model would not have been useful as lumping multiple species that have distinct behaviors would have likely been problematic and uninformative.
 Many species of marine mammals can be highly clustered in space and time, leading to difficulties in merging datasets collected under disparate methods, both of which contained methodological and technological shortcomings.